 Family Tree Maker 2014

-The FTM User Group meeting will continue to look at Family Tree Maker 2014 Questions and Answers.
+The FTM User Group meeting will continue to look at Family Tree Maker 2014.
 We will also take time for questions and answers on any version of the program.

 Special in-depth topics can be scheduled.
 Please e-mail our group leader with any requests.